Corporate Wellness

 summary

-This systematic review by Bhui et al. (2021), published in BMJ Open (DOI 10.1136/bmjopen-2020-048126), focuses specifically on the mental health component of corporate wellness programs, an analytical angle distinct and complementary to studies focused on overall ROI and physical care costs.
+This systematic review by Stratton et al. (2025), published in Journal of Medical Internet Research (PMID 41247788), focuses specifically on the mental health component of corporate wellness programs, an analytical angle distinct and complementary to studies focused on overall ROI and physical care costs.

 Work-related mental disorders today represent the leading cause of long-term absenteeism in Europe, ahead of musculoskeletal disorders.
 Burnout, depression, generalized anxiety and adjustment disorder constitute the heavy psychic toll of the contemporary professional world, with costs estimated at 600 billion euros annually for the European economy.